tectalic/log-out-shortcode/readme.txt

 Note: the shortcodes will return nothing/empty if the user isn't logged in.

 This plugin is inspired by the [Logout Button plugin by Ben Poland](https://wordpress.org/plugins/logout-button/).

+If you like, you can [contribute to this plugin on GitHub](https://github.com/OM4/log-out-shortcode).

 == Installation ==